Patient Identification, Protected PCI

 Optimized Patient Selection for High-Risk Protected PCI

 “Patient selection is one of the cornerstones for successful high-risk PCI,” Dr. Leick emphasizes.
 He states that there are no clear recommendations or guidelines identifying high-risk PCI.
-In order to identify these patients, operators must look at a combination of patient-related criteria, coronary anatomy, and hemodynamic status.
+In order to identify these patients, operators must look at a combination of patient-related criteria, coronary anatomy and hemodynamic status.

 Dr. Leick explains the Protected PCI is defined as PCI performed with mechanical circulatory support (MCS).
 It is particulary important in situations where hemodynamic deterioration may occur, for example when operators may be using techniques such as intravascular lithotripsy (IVL) or rotational atherectomy.
 In these situations, MCS provides safety for the patient as well as a stable working environment for operators, enabling them to focus on the intervention with less concern for the patient’s hemodynamics.

-In daily practice, Dr. Leick explains that a heart team, including cardiac surgeons and colleagues in the intensive care unit, examine the patient-related criteria, coronary anatomy, and patient’s hemodynamic status before the case to determine eligibility as well as determine whether any factors can be improved before the elective procedure.
+In daily practice, Dr. Leick explains that a heart team, including cardiac surgeons and colleagues in the intensive care unit, examine the patient-related criteria, coronary anatomy and patient’s hemodynamic status before the case to determine eligibility as well as determine whether any factors can be improved before the elective procedure.

 Dr. Leick concludes by highlighting the PROTECT IV randomized controlled trial currently underway, which he hopes will confirm Protected PCI best practices.